Tooth and Nail (film)

 Tooth and Nail is a 2007 horror film written, directed and edited by Mark Young, about a group of people in a post-apocalyptic world who must fight to survive against a band of vicious cannibals.

 Plot

-After an apocalypse, mankind has depleted all fossil fuel reserves and civilization has collapsed.
-A group of survivors called "Foragers" take cover in an abandoned hospital where the group attempt to re-build society.
-After saving a young girl from being killed and eaten by a group of vicious cannibals called "Rovers", the Foragers find themselves on the run from the cannibals, who stalk the survivors and brutally kill them off one-by-one as the Foragers begin to fight back, causing a chaotic battle of blood and mayhem.
+After an apocalypse, mankind has depleted all fossil fuel reserves, and civilization has collapsed.
+A group of survivors called "Foragers" take cover in an abandoned hospital where the group attempt to rebuild civilization.
+After saving a young girl from being murdered and eaten by a gang of cannibals called "Rovers", the Foragers find themselves on the run from the cannibals, who stalk the survivors and brutally kill them off one-by-one as the Foragers begin to fight back, causing a chaotic battle of blood and mayhem.